tuxerator/burp/thesis/main.typ

 // NOTE: Limitations probably should be under 'Algorithms & Implementation'

-= Algorithms & Implementation
+= Algorithms & Implementation <algos>

 In this section we will look at the algorithms we want to compare in this report.
-The first algorithm is a double dijkstra exploring from the start and target towards the POIs.
+The first algorithm is a double Dijkstra exploring from the start and target towards the POIs.
-The second algorihm is a parallel version of the dual Dijkstra @Ghosh2023.
+The second algorithm is a parallel version of the dual Dijkstra @Ghosh2023.
-The last algorithm uses a in-path oracle @Ghosh2023 for faster query times.
+The last algorithm uses an in-path oracle @Ghosh2023 for faster query times.

 == Double Dijkstra

 // #TODO: Description is enough
 The double Dijkstra is a Dijkstra variant for finding detours passing through one $p in P$.
-We use two seperate instances of Dijkstra starting from the start $s$ and end $t$ node respectively.
+We use two separate instances of Dijkstra starting from the start $s$ and end $t$ node respectively.
 The input for both instances are all POIs from $P$ and $t$ for the instance starting from $s$.
 We combine the result of both instances by adding the costs from both instances for every $p in P$ together.
 It is important to note for the instance starting from $t$ we traverse the edges backwards.